 BATOR: slang for incubator.

 BEARD & MUFFS: short feathers underneath the chin and on the sides of a chicken’s face.
 Breeds with muffs always have beards too.
 Beards and muffs of Ameraucana chickens are often confused with ear tufts of Araucanas.

-BEDDING: Misnomer for the material placed on the floor of a chicken coop for the purpose of absorbing moisture from droppings and facilitate waste management, typically pine shavings or sand.
-Since chickens do not sleep on the floor of the coop, this floor covering is more aptly referred to as litter.
+BEDDING: Misnomer for the material placed on the floor of a chicken coop for the purpose of absorbing moisture from droppings and facilitating waste management, typically pine shavings or sand.
+Since chickens do not sleep on the floor of the coop, this floor covering is more accurately referred to as litter.

 BIDDY: slang for laying hen older than one year.

 BILL-OUT: using the beak to scoop feed out of a feeder onto the floor.
 Also known as beaking-out.

 BIOSECURITY: a program of disease prevention in a flock.